 - Consent: We may Process your Personal Data where we have obtained your prior, express consent to the Processing (this legal basis is only used in relation to Processing that is entirely voluntary – it is not used for Processing that is necessary or obligatory in any way);

-- Contractual necessity: We may Process your Personal Data where the Processing is necessary in connection with any contract that you may enter into with us (for instance if you are a GLG Council Member, have applied for Council Membership, or are a GLG client);
+- Contractual necessity: We may Process your Personal Data where the Processing is necessary in connection with any contract that you may enter into with us (for instance if you are a GLG Network Member, have applied for Network Membership, or are a GLG client);

 - Compliance with applicable law: We may Process your Personal Data where the Processing is required by applicable law or fulfilling our health and safety obligations to employees);

 - Vital interests: We may Process your Personal Data where the Processing is necessary to protect the vital interests of any individual; or

 - Legitimate interests: We may Process your Personal Data where we have a legitimate interest in the Processing.
 The balancing test we have conducted in each case is as follows:

 - we have ensured that the Processing is lawful, proportionate, and conducted in accordance with the terms of this Notice;